 Can I take cetirizine while breastfeeding?

+Probably.
 There are no studies that look at cetirizine specifically during breastfeeding.
 Although it has been suggested that antihistamines might reduce the amount of milk a woman makes, there have been no studies showing that this has actually happened.
 Compared to some other antihistamines, cetirizine has less chance of causing drowsiness for the mother or the baby.
 For this reason, cetirizine may be preferred for breastfeeding over antihistamines that do cause sleepiness.
 With repeated use, babies should be checked for signs that they are not overly drowsy.
 Be sure to talk to your health care provider about all of your breastfeeding questions.

 What if the father of the baby takes cetirizine?

 There are no studies looking at possible problems with risks to a pregnancy when the father takes cetirizine.
 One report involving one man suggested that exposure to cetirizine may be associated with decreased sperm movement, but more studies need to be done to confirm this finding.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at: http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures at: https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 - Anderka M, et al. 2012.
 Medications used to treat nausea and vomiting of pregnancy and the risk of selected birth defects.
 Birth Defects Research Part A: Clinical and Molecular Teratology, 94, 22-30.